IS URINARY INCONTINENCE A NORMAL PART OF AGING?

 UI isn’t a disease, it’s a symptom due to weak PFM.
 If you are experiencing this problem, don’t be ashamed and embarrassed.
 Vibrance Pelvic Care Centre is equipped to guide you and assist you in restoring your optimal pelvic health.
-Free Consultation is available, book an appointment today!
+Book an appointment today!

 Vibrance Women’s Health Physiotherapist